Blogger shares photo of married man who allegedly 'sponsors' Nancy Isime

 Give Us Gist Abeg: Nancy Isime Reacts As Blogger Calls Her Out for Dating Married Man

-- Media personality, Nancy Isime has been called out by a blogger on Instagram for dating a married who funded her trip to Istanbul
+- Media personality, Nancy Isime, has been called out by a blogger on Instagram for dating a married man who funded her trip to Istanbul

-- The blog posted a photo of the alleged married man funding Nany which has sparked huge reactions
+- The blog posted a photo of the alleged married man funding Nancy which has sparked huge reactions

-- Shockingly, Nancy Isime took to the comment section of the blog and revealed that she has never been to Istanbul before
+- Shockingly, the media girl took to the comment section of the blog and revealed that she has never been to Istanbul

-A blog has sparked reactions in Instagram after they claimed that media personality, Nancy Isime's Istanbul trip was funded by a married man.
+A blog has sparked reactions on Instagram after claiming that media personality, Nancy Isime's Istanbul trip was funded by a married man.

 A photo of the TV host was shared with that of the man who allegedly funds her lavish and colourful lifestyle.